Edith Emily Dornwell: Teaching career

 Following her graduation Dornwell taught mathematics, physics, Latin and physiology at her former school, the Advanced School for Girls.
-In 1887 she moved to Hawthorn, Victoria and became the resident teacher at the Methodist Ladies College and in 1890 she accepted the post as headmistress at the private Riviere Ladies' College in Woollahra, New South Wales.
-Whilst at Riviere, she applied for the position of principal at the newly established Women's College at Sydney University, a post she did not win.
+In 1887 she moved to Hawthorn, Victoria and became the resident teacher at the Methodist Ladies College; and, in 1890, she accepted the post as headmistress at the private Riviere Ladies' College in Woollahra, New South Wales.

-Marriage, family, and later life
+Whilst at Riviere, as one of the 65 applicants, she applied for the position of principal at the newly established Women's College at Sydney University: the position was eventually (unanimously) awarded to Miss Louisa Macdonald (B.A., M.A., London) in December 1891.

+Later life

-Dornwell married Lionel Charles Raymond at St Andrew's Church, Walkerville on 13 February 1895.
-Following their marriage, Dornwell moved to Fiji where Raymond had accepted a post with the CSR Limited.
-The couple went on to raise two sons, Oliver and Roland, who were sent back to Sydney to continue their secondary education in Australia.
+Following her marriage in 1895, Dornwell moved to Fiji where he husband, Lionel, had accepted a post with the CSR Limited.
+The couple went on to raise their two sons, Oliver and Roland, who were sent from Fiji back to Sydney to continue their secondary education in Australia.
 Upon her husband's retirement Dornwell returned to Sydney where she was active in the Lyceum Club and the National Council of Women.

+Death

 Dornwell died in Sydney 18 November 1945, aged 80.